 Two examples of DRDs providing partial views of a DRG are shown in Figure 6.5: DRD 1 shows only the immediate requirements of a single decision; DRD 2 shows only Information Requirements and the elements they connect.
-In this example, for the purposes example, for the purposes example, for the purposes example, the approach taken is to use a fine dashed outline for any element with some hidden requirements.
+In this example, for the purposes example.